fphilipe/resque-async_deliver/README.md

 resque-async\_deliver will then `find` the records and pass them to the mailer.

+The jobs will be added to Resque in the `mail` queue.

 ## Details

 Tested on ruby 1.8.7 and 1.9.2.